-Notes: These graphs show the estimated effects of the subsidy on several outcomes of interest at different time horizons, indicated on the horizontal axis, and associated confidence intervals (at the 90% significance level).
+Notes: These graphs show the estimated effects of the subsidy on several outcomes of interest at different time horizons, indicated on the horizontal axis, and associated confidence intervals (at the 95% significance level).
 In particular, each graph shows the effects up to 6 years after obtaining the subsidy as well as the (placebo) estimated effects for up to 2 years before obtaining the subsidy.
-Point estimates and confidence intervals refer to the baseline specification in column (2) of Table 3, namely a linear regression including cell fixed effects and clustering heteroskedasticity-robust standard errors at the same level.
+Point estimates and confidence intervals refer to the baseline specification in column (2) of Table III, namely a linear regression including cell fixed effects and clustering heteroskedasticity-robust standard errors at the same level.
 Due to data availability, variables expressed in changes only have two pre-treatment periods.

-funds in subsequent calls) remains small.
-Second, the effects on funded firms may spill over to other, non-funded firms.
-The sign of potential spillover effects is unclear a priori.
-In case of positive local spillovers, our baseline estimates would understate the aggregate effect of subsidies; if, on the other hand, subsidized firms eroded the market share of competitors, including firms in the control group, our estimates would be biased upward.
+mates would understate the aggregate effect of subsidies; if, on the other hand, subsidized firms eroded the market share of competitors, including firms in the control group, our estimates would be biased upward.
 We show that, empirically, there are no strong spillovers from subsidized firms to firms in the control group or those operating in the same local labor market and sector.